-- Inform the client of the rejection. - For live insect infestations you must order a treatment with an insecticide or fumigant by entering in the comments field of the inspection record. - You must not recommend any particular insecticide or fumigant as the choice of treatment is the responsibility of the client. - Give client a copy of the completed inspection record. - If the inspection was not recorded in PEMS, send the department a copy of completed inspection record and any supporting documentation. - If the inspection was not recorded in PEMS, retain the original completed inspection record and any supporting documentation for auditing purposes for 2 years. - You must ensure that the rejected goods are segregated and clearly distinguished from goods which have been passed inspection or have not yet been inspected.
+- Reject the goods based on the relevant tolerances. - Record rejection of lot/consignment in PEMS or on the manual inspection record. - Inform the client of the rejection. - For live insect infestations you must order a treatment with an insecticide or fumigant by entering in the comments field of the inspection record. - You must not recommend any particular insecticide or fumigant as the choice of treatment is the responsibility of the client. - Give client a copy of the completed inspection record. - Send the department a copy of completed inspection record and any supporting documentation. - Retain the original completed inspection record and any supporting documentation for auditing purposes for 2 years.